Amarildoo/road-crowd-mapping/Readme.md

 ## 🐛 Test

-No unit/integration testing is implemented, so grab the <u>rcm.postman_collection.json</u>, and test it manually 🔨
+🔨 No unit/integration testing is implemented, so grab the <u>rcm.postman_collection.json</u>, and test it manually
-Initial admin is created on DB creation (docker service) with username "admin" and password "adminadmin" 🔐
+🔐 Initial admin is created on DB creation (docker service) with username "admin" and password "adminadmin"
+🚀 Live demo, use url: https://api.rcm.amarildo.xyz 👈

 ---

 ### 💌 Todo:

-- add API to accept/reject a list of ids
 - support geospatial data through PostGIS extension
 - create Web-client